-This article shows you how to automatically apply shading to every other row in a worksheet.
+This article describes how to automatically apply shading to every other row in a worksheet.
 You can apply the shading by using a simple conditional formatting formula.
 Alternatively, you can apply a predefined Excel table style to your data.

 In this article